Skip to content

 Facility Inspections

-In addition to faring well overall, this facility also earned nearly flawless government inspections.
-Consequently, it received one of our best grades in that area with an A+.
-Inspection scores account for a host of factors included in a facility's inspection report.
-One of the most important criteria we rely on is the number and severity of deficiencies.
-Nursing homes with better scores in this area usually have very few severe deficiencies.
-While this nursing home had a few deficiencies on its report, none of them were severe based on CMS' deficiency scale.
+In addition to performing well in its overall grade, this facility performed at an even higher level in the area of inspections.
+In fact, it received a nearly flawless inspection report this year.
+As a result, it received one of our highest grades in that category with a score of A. Inspection grades weigh several factors included in a nursing home's inspection report.
+One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
+Places with better grades in this category usually have few severe deficiencies.
+While this nursing home had some deficiencies on its government inspection report, none were serious based on CMS' scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality